-^{}We thank our discussant Shaun Vahey and conference and seminar participants at the CAMA-CAMP-RBA "International Economic Flows: Energy, Finance, Diplomacy and Market Structures" workshop for very useful comments.
+^{}We thank the associate editor, three anonymous referee, our discussant Shaun Vahey and conference and seminar participants at the CAMA-CAMP-RBA "International Economic Flows: Energy, Finance, Diplomacy and Market Structures" workshop for very useful comments.
 This paper is part of the research activities at the Centre for Applied Macroeconomics and commodity Prices (CAMP) at BI Norwegian Business School.
 Corresponding author: Francesco Ravazzolo, Faculty of Economics and Management, Free University of Bozen-Bolzano, Piazza Universita' 1, 39040 Bolzano, Italy.
 Mail: francesco.ravazzolo@unibz.it.